 Le Casse Museau

 At the mere mention of the name “Le Casse Museau”, the magic of the cork already works.
 As soon as you walk through the door, you’ll have confirmation.
 Founded in 1947, grandma’s cooking is still going strong.
-You’re in for a treat!
+You’ll love it again!
 The best part?
 Le Casse Museau invites you to discover the “Mâchon” to relive the atmosphere of the silk workers.
 From 9am, come and enjoy a simple, convivial meal.
 Available Tuesday to Friday in groups of 6 or more.
 Reservations required.

 🍴 Between €30 and €40